TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/home.md

 feature-image: media/boat.jpg
 feature-body: >-
 ---
-### Open up new ways of seeing the world and prepare yourself for careers that demand a global perspective

-**In the Department of Asian and Middle Eastern Languages and Studies, you can master a new language—and expand your understanding of the world through courses on literature, film and popular culture taught in English.**
+**In the Department of Asian and Middle Eastern Languages and Studies, you can master a new language—and expand your understanding of the world through courses on literature, film and popular culture taught in English.
+Open up new ways of seeing the world and prepare yourself for careers that demand a global perspective.**

 If you want to study Chinese, Japanese or Korean and take courses in several disciplines (such as literature, religion, history, and anthropology), the [Asian Studies](https://www.cla.temple.edu/asian-studies/) major is for you.
 If your preference is to go deeply into the culture of China, the [Chinese](https://www.cla.temple.edu/chinese/) major is an excellent choice.
 Are you looking for a program to round out your other studies at Temple?
 Consider a minor in [Arabic](https://www.cla.temple.edu/arabic/), Asian Studies, Chinese or [Japanese](https://www.cla.temple.edu/japanese/).
 If language study is your specific goal, you can earn a certificate of specialization in Arabic, Chinese or Japanese —as well as take courses in Hebrew and Hindi.